Manuel-Schmid/Internship-Docs/docs/VueJS.md

 ```

 ### 06. Attribute Bindings
 Mustaches cannot be used inside HTML attributes.
-Instead, use a ```v-bind directive```:
+Instead, use a ```v-bind directive```.
-Anything inside the " " when you bind a property using v-bind or : is javascript.
+&nbsp;Anything inside the " " when you bind a property using v-bind or : is javascript.
-So you can do any single line expressions that you do in JavaScript
+So you can do any single line expressions that you can do in JavaScript

 ```html